reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Successfully built a9ebf6970841
 Successfully tagged userssignup:v1
 ```
-We can the Docker Image is created with the Image ID and the tagged.
+We can see the Docker Image is created with an Image ID and then tagged.

 We finally run the dive command as before to check the layers inside the generated Docker Image.
+We can specify either the Image ID or tag as input to the Dive command:
 ```shell
 dive userssignup:v1
 ```
 As we can see in the output the layer containing the application is only 11 kB now with the dependencies cached in separate layers.
 ![dive screenshot](/assets/img/posts/springboot-docker-image/dive2.png)

-#### Customization with layers
+## Extracting Internal Dependencies in Separate Layers

-We can further reduce the applicatiion layer size by customize the layers by extracting any custom dependencies in a separate layer instead of packaging with the application in a `yml` like file named `layers.idx`:
+We can further reduce the application layer size by extracting any of our custom dependencies in a separate layer instead of packaging them with the application by declaring them in a `yml` like file named `layers.idx`:

 ```layers.idx
 - "dependencies":